-- such as control of substances hazardous to health and infection control and Legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
+Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.
-For example, the practice will only allow two members of the non-clinical team to be off at any time unless they can get cover provided by their colleagues and only one GP allowed to be off at a time

-Arrangements to deal with emergencies and major incidents.
+Arrangements to deal with emergencies and major incidents